Taça Brahma dos Campeões

-The Taça Brahma de Campeões (Brahma Champions Cup),also known as Taça Brahma or Supercopa do Brasil de 1992 was a unofficial football super cup tournament held in the year of 1992.
+The Taça Brahma de Campeões (Brahma Champions Cup),also known as Taça Brahma or Supercopa do Brasil de 1992 was an unofficial football super cup tournament held in the year of 1992.
 Instead of counting on the duel between the winner of the Brazilian league and the 1992 Copa do Brasil champions (SC Internacional), it brought together the winners of Série A and Série B (first and second level of Brazilian football) in that year.
 The name was offered by the sponsorship of the Ambev Brewery.